 There are numerous methods available to individuals, businesses, institutional investors, and government agencies to physically own precious metals or have exposure to precious metals through varying investment vehicles.
 The degree to which a specific method of ownership is appropriate depends upon the facts and circumstances of why the owner wishes to hold precious metals in the first place.

-In respect to owning physical gold, silver, platinum, or palladium there is no shortage of options – from coins to bars there are literally thousands of products produced by government mints and private refineries from around the world.
+With respect to owning physical gold, silver, platinum, or palladium, there is no shortage of options – from coins to bars there are literally thousands of products produced by government mints and private refineries from around the world.
 A simple internet search will produce ample options to consider, but how do you know which company to trust?

 The brief list below is helpful to consider when trying to find a dealer to buy or sell your precious metals:

 - How long has the dealer been in business?

 - Are they properly licensed in the state in which they operate?

 - Do you personally know anyone who has conducted business with the company in the past?
 How was their experience?

 - Does the precious metals dealer have any affiliations that lend to its credibility?